 We are exposed to various market risks, including interest rate and foreign currency exchange rate fluctuations.
 We have established policies, procedures and internal processes governing our management of market risks and the use of financial instruments to manage our exposure to these risks.

 The interest payable under our revolving Credit Facility with our bank is variable and based on either (i) the bank's cost of funds or (ii) the LIBOR rate plus a fixed margin of 1.25%; the rate is affected by changes in market interest rates.
-At March 31, 2005, we had no borrowings on our credit line.
-The interest rate in effect on the credit line as of March 31, 2005 using the LIBOR Rate option plus a fixed margin of 1.25% was 4.11%.
+At June 30, 2005, we had no borrowings on our credit line.
+The interest rate in effect on the credit line as of June 30, 2005 using the LIBOR Rate option plus a fixed margin of 1.25% was 4.59%.

-At March 31, 2005 we had wholly owned subsidiaries in The Netherlands, United Kingdom, Germany, France, Argentina and Spain.
+At June 30, 2005 we had wholly owned subsidiaries in The Netherlands, United Kingdom, Germany, France, Argentina and Spain.
 Sales from these operations are typically denominated in local currencies including Euros, British Pounds and Argentine Pesos, thereby creating exposure to changes in exchange rates.
 Changes in local currency exchange rates relative to the U.S. Dollar, and in some cases, to each other, may positively or negatively affect our sales, gross margins and net income.
 From time to time, we enter into foreign currency exchange agreements to manage our exposure arising from fluctuating exchange rates that affect cash flows and our reported income.
 Contract terms for the foreign currency exchange agreements normally last less than six months.
 We do not enter into any derivative transactions for speculative purposes.
 The sensitivity of earnings and cash flows to the variability in exchange rates is assessed by applying an approximate range of potential rate fluctuations to our assets, obligations and projected results of operations denominated in foreign currency.
-Based on our overall foreign currency rate exposure at March 31, 2005, we believe that movements in foreign currency rates could have a material affect on our financial position.
-We estimate that if the exchange rates for the Euro and the British Pound relative to the U.S. Dollar fluctuate 10% from March 31, 2005, second quarter net income and cash flows would fluctuate by approximately \$0.7 million and \$4.5 million, respectively.
+Based on our overall foreign currency rate exposure at June 30, 2005, we believe that movements in foreign currency rates could have a material affect on our financial position.
+We estimate that if the exchange rates for the Euro and the British Pound relative to the U.S. Dollar fluctuate 10% from June 30, 2005, third quarter net income and cash flows would fluctuate by approximately \$1.0 million and \$5.0 million, respectively.

-The value of our net balance sheet positions held in foreign currency can also be impacted by fluctuating exchange rates.
-It is difficult to estimate the impact of fluctuations on reported income, as it depends on the opening and closing rates as well as the average net balance sheet positions held in a foreign currency.
-We routinely forecast what these net balance sheet positions may be and we take steps to minimize exposure as we deem appropriate.
-There is currently a contract with a notional value of \$10.0 million in place in order to minimize the risk associated with this type of exposure.
+The value of our net balance sheet positions held in foreign currency can also be impacted by fluctuating exchange rates, as can the value of the income generated by our European subsidiaries.
+It is difficult to estimate the impact of fluctuations on reported income, as it depends on the opening and closing rates as well as the average net balance sheet positions held in a foreign currency, and, the amount of income generated in local currency.
+We routinely forecast what these balance sheet positions and income generated in local currency may be and we take steps to minimize exposure as we deem appropriate.
+There are currently three contracts in place with a combined notional value of \$40 million in order to minimize risk to reported income associated with these types of exposures.